robinozer/chefs-table/README.md

 - As a visiting user, I want to read about the type of cuisine the restaurant offers so that I can see if it interests me.

 __Menu Page__
-- As a visiting user, I want to read the menu to see if I want to eat the restaurant´s food.
+- As a visiting user, I want to read the menu to see if I want to eat the restaurant's food.

 __Booking Page__
 - As a visiting user, I want to book a table for visiting the restaurant.